cmu-sei/iides/examples/example1.md

  True
 - **`Number of times`**:
  1
-- **`Ttp vocab`**:
+- **`TTP vocab`**:
  IIDES
 - **`Tactic`**:
- Data Exfiltration (*7*) &mdash; Data (or copies of data) is removed from the organization without permission or explicitly against permission to use in an unauthorized way.
+ Data Exfiltration (*7*) &mdash; Data (or copies of data) is removed from the organization without permission or explicitly against permission to use in an unauthorized way
 - **`Technique`**:
- Removable Media (*7.2*) &mdash; Insider exfiltrates data through digital equipment or media (e.g., Insider had trade secrets owned by the victim organization on a flash drive and sent the flash drive to the competitor to be copied).
+ Removable Media (*7.2*) &mdash; Data exfiltration through digital equipment or media (e.g., the insider had trade secrets owned by the victim organization on a flash drive and sent the flash drive to the competitor to be copied)
 - **`Location`**:
-   - Remotely (*2*) &mdash; Action taken while remote (i.e. not at an organizational facility).
+   - Remotely (*2*) &mdash; Action taken while remote (i.e., not at an organizational facility)
 - **`Hours`**:
-   - Outside of Work Hours (*2*) &mdash; Insider took the action outside of their normal working hours.
+   - Outside of Work Hours (*2*) &mdash; Insider took the action outside of their normal working hours
 - **`Device`**:
-   - Personal Computer (*7*) &mdash; Personally owned computer.
+   - Personal Computer (*7*) &mdash; Personally owned computer
 - **`Channel`**:
-   - Other (*9*) &mdash; Other type of channel not listed in this vocabulary.
+   - Other (*9*) &mdash; Other type of channel not listed in this vocabulary
 - **`Description`**:
  Schulte then loaded the data on a removable media disk

-## Ttp
+## TTP

 - **`Id`**:
  ttp--a154e814-aa3a-411e-ae79-79ceba48e77b